ADMINISTRATOR - The City of Chillicothe, MO (pop. 9,500) seeks a progressive individual to

 consecutive calendar days to complete the work, beginning April 6 and ending August 4.

-A mandatory prebid meeting for general questions and site inspection has been scheduled for Friday,
+A mandatory prebid meeting for general questions and site inspection was

 February 17, at City Hall.
-Attendance is mandatory for bidders.
+Attendance was mandatory for bidders.

 12, 2017 - A committee to promote passage of a half-cent sales tax in Livingston